-The ARC in discharging their duties and functions in accordance with their Terms of Reference had carried out their works during the financial year ended 31 March 2022 as follows:-
+The ARMC in discharging their duties and functions in accordance with their Terms of Reference had carried out their works during the financial year ended 31 March 2023 as follows:-

-- 1. The ARC had ensured that the quarterly results of YLI Group complied with the Malaysian Financial Reporting Standard ("MFRS") and paragraph 9.22 of MMLR.
-The quarterly financial results for the 4th quarter ended 31 March 2021, 1st quarter ended 30 June 2021, 2nd quarter ended 30 September 2021 and 3rd quarter ended 31 December 2021 were reviewed by the ARC at their meetings held on 27 May 2021, 14 September 2021, 29 November 2021 and 28 February 2022. - 2.
-At the ARC Meeting held on 27 May 2021, the ARC discussed with the external auditors their Audit Review Memorandum.
-The ARC received the Internal Control Review Report on Sales to Receipt of Haluan Prisma Sdn Bhd.
-The ARC also reviewed the Statement on Risk Management and Internal Control and the ARC Report and recommended to the Board for approval and for inclusion in the 2021 Annual Report.
-The ARC approved the Internal Audit Plan for 2022.
-The ARC also recommended the external auditors to be re-appointed at the annual general meeting of the Company to be held in 2021.
-The ARC also reviewed the Terms of Reference of the ARC.
-The ARC reviewed the Business Plan and Budget for Financial Year Ended 31 March 2022 and recommended the same to the Board.
+- 1. The ARMC had ensured that the quarterly results of YLI Group complied with the Malaysian Financial Reporting Standard ("MFRS") and paragraph 9.22 of MMLR.
+The quarterly financial results for the 4th quarter ended 31 March 2022, 1st quarter ended 30 June 2022, 2nd quarter ended 30 September 2022 and 3rd quarter ended 31 December 2022 were reviewed by the ARMC at their meetings held on 30 May 2022, 30 August 2022, 30 November 2022 and 27 February 2023. - 2.
+At the ARMC Meeting held on 30 May 2022, the ARMC discussed with the External Auditors their Audit Review Memorandum.
+The ARMC received the Internal Control Review Report on Conversion and Production processes of Laksana Wibawa Sdn Bhd.
+The ARMC also reviewed the Statement on Risk Management and Internal Control and the ARMC Report and recommended to the Board for approval and for inclusion in the 2022 Annual Report.
+The ARMC also recommended the External Auditors to be re-appointed at the annual general meeting of the Company to be held in 2022.
+The ARMC also reviewed the Terms of Reference of the ARMC.
+The ARMC reviewed the Business Plan and Budget for Financial Year Ended 31 March 2023 and recommended the same to the Board.